 Legumes are beneficial because they can fix nitrogen and tend to be more cold hardy.
 However, they can be a little harder to establish as well and the soil must be inoculated for the legumes to be able to properly take up and store the nitrogen.
 Legume cover crops include:

 - Austrian winter pea

 - Black medic

 - Red clover

 - White clover

 Grass cover crops are easier to grow and can also be used as wind blocks, which further help prevent erosion.
-But, grasses tend not to be cold hardy and cannot fix nitrogen.
+Grasses tend not to be cold hardy and cannot fix nitrogen though.
 Some grass cover crops include: